 To choose an appropriate software tool for analysing your data there are a number of criteria that need to be considered:

-For those RMIT staff and students wanting further information on managing and storing data also consult the library's Research Data Management guide.
+RMIT staff and students wanting further information on managing and storing data may also consult the library's Research Data Management guide.

 For further information on NVivo, see this dedicated page.

 RMIT staff and HDR candidates can also apply for access to use high performance computing facilities and can also access cloud services for performing data analysis.
-The following information has been obtained from the RMIT Researcher Portal.
+Additional information can be obtained from the RMIT Researcher Portal.

 More information on the RMIT High Performance Computing (HPC) facilities is available in this article.